mongodb/docs/source/includes/ai-integrations/llamaindex/llamaindex-rag-example-description.rst

     response based on the retrieved documents.

 - Prompts the |llm| with a sample query about |service| security recommendations.

+- Returns the |llm|'s response and the documents used as context.
   The generated response might vary.